ASML Company Profile

 Capital expenditure uses ASML's cash flow statement line item "Purchase of property, plant and equipment."
 Outflows are stored as positive magnitudes in this file for consistency with other issuers in the portfolio.

-This profile displays EUR millions from the collected dataset and does not convert EUR figures into USD.
+This profile displays EUR millions from the project dataset and does not convert EUR figures into USD.